Guaranteeing sustainable sourcing for our renewable raw materials

 04/2016 • Updated 14/04/2017

-54% of the volumes of raw materials used by L’Oréal are now renewable, i.e., they are mostly of plant origin.
-This represents approximately 1,540 raw materials from over 350 species of plant from over a hundred countries.
+59% of L’Oréal’s raw materials (by volume) are derived from renewable sources, largely of plant origin.
+The Group uses approximately 1,600 raw materials from nearly 360 species of plant originating from a hundred countries.

 The use of these ingredients is encouraged by L’Oréal’s formulators, and may be:

 - or prepared using green chemistry principles, i.e. via processes that minimise the number of chemical synthesis stages as well as solvent and energy consumption.

 Certain products launched in 2017 comprised more than 98% renewable raw materials.
 These include, for example, Garnier’s Soothing Botanical Toner with Rose Water, Kiehl’s Crème de Corps Nourishing Dry Body Oil, L’Oréal Professional’s Powermix Color Radiance Additive, and Sanoflore’s Moisturising Complexion Enhancer.

 With the support of the Rainforest Alliance, L’Oréal reinforced its sustainable sourcing policy for renewable raw materials in 2017.
 This approach is based on four principles: